vanessaaleung/backend-engineering/gRPC.md

   - Blocking stub: the RPC calls waits for the server to respond.
 Mainly for testing purposes, as we don't wanna block threads if possible.
   - Non-blocking/Asynchronous stub: response is returned asynchronously
   - Future stubs
+- **Channel**: connects to the remote server, specifying the server address and port we want to connect to
 <br></br>
 - Step 6.1.1 - Create a gRPC channel for the stub
-  - Channel: connects to the remote server, specifying the server address and port we want to connect to
   ```java
   public RouteGuideClient(String host, int port) {
     this(ManagedChannelBuilder.forAddress(host, port).usePlaintext());